Governor issues proclamation honoring legal assistants and paralegals

 Gov. Doug Burgum has issued a proclamation declaring June 23 as Legal Assistant / Paralegal Day.
 Lt.
-Gov. Brant Sanford presented the proclamation to officials of the National Association of Legal Assistants and the Western Dakota Association of Legal Assistants on June 27.
+Gov. Brent Sanford presented the proclamation to officials of the Western Dakota Association of Legal Assistants on June 27.

 Pictured are Ashley Miller, CP (WDALA Region III Director); Melissa Hamilton, ACP (NALA President); Alice Johnson, ACP (WDALA President); Lt.
 Gov. Brent Sanford; Anna Heinen (WDALA Treasurer); Josie Schaefer (WDALA Region IV Director); and Melissa Klimpel, ACP (NALA PDC Chair).